Xing Ruan

 Professor Xing Ruan 阮昕 is a Chinese-Australian academic, architect and author.
-He is currently Dean and Guangqi Chair Professor of Architecture at School of Design, Shanghai Jiao Tong University.
-His work focuses on Asia's architecture and urbanization against the background of Western discourse, and on architecture as a representation of humanity.
+After more than two decades of work as a professor and architect in Australia, he returned to China to oversee the newly founded School of Design at Shanghai Jiao Tong University as dean and Guangqi Chair Professor of Architecture in 2018.
+During his tenure, he designed the school's campus.
+He is an advocate for new architecture and urban design in communion with the Chinese tradition.

-Early life and education
+Early life and educationA

 Born in Kunming, China, Ruan received a Bachelor of Architecture and Master of Architecture at Southeast University, Nanjing (1982 – 1989), and received a PhD at Victoria University of Wellington (1991 – 1996).

 Academic career

 Ruan started his academic teaching career in 1995, at Curtin University, Western Australia.
 He held positions as a Lecturer, Senior Lecturer, and associate professor of Architecture until 2001.
 In 2002, Ruan joined the University of Technology Sydney (UTS) as Head of the School of Architecture.
 In 2004 he became Professor of Architecture at the University of New South Wales (UNSW).
 Ruan held a number of roles while at UNSW, including Chair of Architecture Discipline and Director of Master of Architecture (2005 – 2009), Director of Architecture (2014 – 2016), and Associate Dean at the Faculty of the Built Environment (2015 – 2018).

 He has been Dean and Guangqi Chair Professor of Architecture at School of Design, Shanghai Jiao Tong University since July 2018.